syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Adds a new chart in the slide by specifying its position & size as parameters.
+//Adds a new chart in the slide by specifying its position and size as parameters.

 IOfficeChart chart = slide.Charts.AddChart(100, 80, 500, 350);